-- Optimization with the use of, and extending the life of legacy and core systems
+- Optimization the use of, and extending the life of legacy and core systems

 Low-code lets both leadership teams work as best suits them without fear of detriment to the organization.
-For business leaders, low-code lets organizations test new ideas and push the boundaries of what the business “should” do.
-Pass, fail, or keep trying decisions can be made quickly based on built-in feedback mechanisms and the ability to iterate on the fly based on needed adjustments.
+For business leaders, low-code helps them test new ideas and push the boundaries of what the business “should” do.
+Pass, fail, or keep trying decisions can be made quickly based on built-in feedback mechanisms and the ability to iterate on the fly.

 For IT teams, the business can continue as usual in a bi-modal environment.
 Thanks to the simplicity of low-code, experienced developers aren’t pulled off their usual projects and duties to test new use-cases for the business, and even the time needed to develop new applications is reduced from months to just weeks.

 With low-code, the business gets the autonomy it desires and IT maintains control over the environment.
 Everybody wins!